 11 interesting approaches to guest checkout design

-It was once common practice to ask customers to register before moving into checkout, but regularly some form of guest checkout is now offered by the majority of ecommerce sites.
+While it was once common practice to ask customers to register before moving into checkout, some form of guest checkout is now a standard option offered by most ecommerce sites.

 Why offer guest checkout?